stefdworschak/github-training/README.md

 >>>>>>>
 ```

-A lot of editors will give you the option to accept either of the branches' versions or both, but for the purpose of this exercise simply delete the merge conflict markers and the content of the _Incoming Change_.
+A lot of editors will give you an integrated option to accept either of the branches' versions or both, but for the purpose of this exercise simply delete the merge conflict markers and the content of the _Incoming Change_.

 Your file should look like this after:
 ```